Jeffrey Noel Lastrapes

 - Edith Eisler New York Concert Review

 Mr. Lastrapes earned his bachelor of music degree from The Curtis Institute of Music in Philadelphia where he studied under Orlando Cole.
 He also holds a Master of Music degree from the Juilliard School where he studied under Harvey Shapiro.
 He has had master classes with such cellists as Rostropovich, Paul Tortelier, Joel Krosnik, Yo Yo Ma, and Lynn Harrell.
 In 1991, he represented the United States in the International Competition for Violoncello in Chile and won two of the four major prizes.
-He is also the recipient of the Lighthouse Award for Outstanding Achievement.
+He is also the recipient of the Lighthouse Award for Outstanding Achievement (NY) and the Texas Tech Alumni Association’s New Faculty Award.

-As an orchestral musician, Mr. Lastrapes has held principal positions with the Haddonfield Symphony, New Jersey, the Midland-Odessa Symphony in Texas, the Quartz Mountain Music Festival Chamber Orchestra, and since 2005, the associate principal position of the Tulsa Symphony.
 Mr. Lastrapes has also performed frequently on radio and television including broadcasts over Radio France, WFMT – Chicago, National Public Radio, National Television and Radio of Chile, and three live recitals on WFLN of Philadelphia.
-He has recorded for New World Records and West Virginia University Press and is releasing a recording of sonatas by Rachmaninoff and Chopin on Centaur Records in spring of 2010.
+He has recorded for New World Records and West Virginia University Press.
+His recording of sonatas by Rachmaninoff and Chopin was released in March of 2012 and duos by Ravel and Kodaly will be released in 2015, both on Centaur Records.

 To contact Jeffrey Lastrapes, email him at firstname.lastname@example.org.